Anglo American plc: Operations

-Controversies
+Accusations of health impacts

-Toxic waste
+In October 2020, Anglo American was accused of being responsible for lead poisoning in possibly over 100,000 people near Kabwe mine, which the company operated from 1925 - 1974.
+Numerous studies since 1971 have shown that people around Kabwe mine have been poisoned by lead.
+A 2015 study found that 100% of children tested in the area had lead in their blood exceeding CDC guidelines.

-In October 2020, Anglo American was accused of being responsible for lead poisoning in possibly over 100,000 people.
-According to the lawyers, the claimants, principally young children, were suffering from high levels of lead poisoning.
-They claim the lead originated from the smelter, ore processing, and tailings dumps of the Kabwe mine in Zambia, which Anglo American South Africa had managed before the mine was nationalized in 1974.
-“Generations of children have been poisoned by the operations of the Kabwe mine, originally known as Broken Hill, which caused widespread contamination of the soil, dust, water and vegetation,” said the lawyers.
+Plaintiffs say that the lead originated from the lead mine and smelter, stating that “generations of children have been poisoned by the operations of the Kabwe mine...which caused widespread contamination of the soil, dust, water and vegetation.”
 Anglo American denies these allegations and has accused its successor ZCCM, which operated the mine after its nationalization in 1974.
 The class action certification hearing was held in February 2023 at the High Court of South Africa's Johannesburg branch.

 In 2013, the companies involved in the Cerrejón coal mine in Colombia, were accused of increasing illness in approximately 13,000 people living close to the mine.
 Anglo American was also accused of failing to compensate people who had been displaced by its expansion.
 In September 2020, a UN human rights expert advised that Colombia discontinue the mine citing environmental and human rights concerns.
 In January 2021, the OECD launched an investigation into Cerrejón over human rights and environmental concerns.
 In February 2021, Anglo American announced plans to divest the Cerrejon mine by 2024.
 In June 2021, Anglo sued the Colombian government for preventing the development of the La Puente coal pit.